dgai91/from-snli-to-esnli/README.md

 First, I hope to be able to complete all the experiments in the [original paper](https://arxiv.org/abs/1705.02364).

-Then, Based on the InferSent model, I will implement [e-SNLI model](https://arxiv.org/abs/1812.01193v1) and complete corresponding experiments.
+Then, based on the InferSent model, I will implement [e-SNLI model](https://arxiv.org/abs/1812.01193v1) and complete corresponding experiments.

-If you want to use my project in you repositories, all requirments as follow:
+If you want to use my project in your repositories, all requirments as follow:

     Python 3.7 with anaconda